Key Strategies for Those That Staff a LARP

 Flexible and Family-Friendly Games

 Re-engaging former players is not just a way to increase your player base, but it also strengthens your LARP community.
 By understanding why players leave and offering solutions that meet their changing needs, you can create a vibrant and inclusive space that keeps people coming back.
-Whether your game operates as a business or not, treating your players like valued members of the

 Keep in mind, not everyone’s looking for the same experience.
 A player who loved fighting with foam weapons might not jump at the chance to play a more laid-back, story-driven game right away.